gusgarciacruz/InformalHousingLabor/README.md

 extension that allow you to built the W matrix and replicate Figure 5 (the other figures were calculated using QGIS and we do not have code).

 The Medellin_Map.shp file refers to a cartography of the analytical regions of the urban area of Medellín.

+### Slides
+We have a presentation of the paper made at the 20th IEA World Congress in 2023.
+[Slides](https://gusgarciacruz.github.io/Presentations/IEA2023/SlidesIEA2023.html)